Inductive constructions for frameworks on a two-dimensional fixed torus: Background

 \begin{ex} Consider the periodic orbit graph $\pog$ shown in Figure \ref{fig:gainGraph}.
 Let $L_0$ be the matrix generating the torus $\Tor^2$.
 The rigidity matrix $\R_0\pofw$ will have have six rows, and eight columns (two columns corresponding to the two coordinates of each vertex), as follows:

 \end{ex}

 A collection of edges $E' \subset E$ of the periodic orbit framework $\pofw$ is called {\it independent} (resp. {\it dependent}) if the corresponding rows of the rigidity matrix are linearly independent (resp. linearly dependent).
 For example, any loop edge is dependent on $\Tor^2$, and no more than two copies of an edge of $G$ may be independent.
-We may also refer to a framework $\pofw$ as being independent or dependent, and for clarity we will at times write {\it dependent on $\Tor^2$} to differentiate this setting from the finite case (frameworks which are not on a torus).
+We may also refer to a framework $\pofw$ as being independent or dependent.
 We say a framework with $|E| > 2|V| - 2$ is {\it over-counted}, meaning that it is always dependent.

-A periodic orbit framework $\pofw$ whose underlying gain graph satisfies $|E| = 2|V|-2$ and is infinitesimally rigid on $\Tor^2$ will be called {\it minimally rigid}.
-In other words, a minimally rigid framework on $\Tor^2$ is one that is both infinitesimally rigid and independent.
-In fact, such a framework is maximally independent in the sense that adding any new edge will introduce a dependence among the edges.
-If a periodic orbit framework is minimally rigid, then the removal of any edge will result in a framework that is not infinitesimally rigid.
-This is analogous to the definition of ``isostatic" for finite frameworks, although we avoid that terminology.
-There are essential differences between the rigidity of finite and infinite frameworks (namely an infinite dimensional rigidity matrix), which eliminates the key relationships between independence and infinitesimal rigidity for infinite graphs.
-See \cite{DeterminancyRepetitive} for further details.